hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 #### Documentation

 After SLO is decided, they should be documented and able to be found easily from product managers and other teams.
-What to be documented are:
+What to be documented is:

 * Author, reviewers, approvers.
 Especially, who made the decision if it is fine from business perspective.
 * Edit history.
 It's better to leave history how SLO has been changed.